 Application Guidelines and Forms

-The latest Notices of Funding Opportunity (NOFOs) containing the current year's application guidelines will be posted on Grants.gov as soon as they are available.
+The latest Notice of Funding Opportunity (NOFO) containing the current year’s application guidance and forms will be posted on Grants.gov as soon as it is available.
 Applicants must use the current year's NOFO, as they are subject to change from year to year.